AbdulKhaderS/personal_mail2nav_email_attachment_demo/README.md

 - Provides a Tkinter control panel:
   - Process new emails.
   - Open a reply window for completed jobs (Done — Send Reply).
+  - - Fits into an ERP workflow (Navision) for new item creation and price changes.

 ## Tech stack
+- Runs on Windows with Outlook desktop installed (COM automation)
 - Python
 - Outlook automation (`win32com.client`, `pythoncom`)
 - GUI with `tkinter`